Non-parametric maximum likelihood component separation for CMB polarization data: General formalism

 Let us start from Eq.~\eqref{eq:specLikeDouble Marginalized} but assume that the CMB covariance is known.
 In this case, the logarithmic terms of the likelihood are not needed because we are not fitting for the parameters of $\mathbf{S_{c}}$, and we can decide to drop them.
 The remaining terms of the spectral likelihood can then be recast as,

-As is explicitly or implicitly assumed in ILC applications, we will allow for as many components as the number of frequency channels.
-Therefore, the mixing matrix is a square matrix and the first term in the likelihood reduces to the constant term $\mathbf{d}^T \mathbf{N}^{-1} \mathbf{d}$, leaving only the second term varying.
+Because the ILC method is expected to clean the foreground by a weighted linear combination of frequency observations, it explicitly or implicitly assumes that there are as many components as weights, i.e. as many components as the number of frequency channels.
+In this case, the mixing matrix is a square matrix and the first term in the likelihood reduces to the constant term $\mathbf{d}^T \mathbf{N}^{-1} \mathbf{d}$, leaving only the second term varying.
 Given that the mixing matrix $\mathbf{B}^{s}_\mathbf{p}$ is now a square and invertible matrix, its unknown elements are only those contained in its first row, and they can be recast in a form of a weight matrix $\mathbf{W}$ defined as,

 We note that the sum of elements of $\mathbf{W}$ for a given Stokes parameter and a given pixel has to be equal to 1, i.e.,

 where $\mathbf{e}$ is a vector of ones of length $n_c$.
 This reflects the fact that the first, i.e. CMB, column of the mixing matrix $\mathbf{B}$ is assumed to be set to $\mathbf{A}_\mathbf{c} = \mathbf{e}$, meaning that single frequency maps are expressed in CMB units and that the CMB frequency dependence is known \textit{a priori}.